dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

   * _MongoDB_, sqlite, RDS, MySQL, Postgres
 * hardware:
   * buttons, eye tracking, vr, cameras, sensors!
+  * hololens, kinect, oculus, cardboard

 And much much more

 ???
+* can't use firebase and call it done
 * hack-a-thing is exactly so you can play with some
 * \*hate